 AsyncDirective base class, which provides a

 setValue() allows a directive to "push" a new value into its template expression, outside of the template's normal

 Here's an example of a simple async directive that renders a Promise value:

 Async directives often need to subscribe to external resources.
-To prevent memory leaks async directives often need to unsubscribe or dispose of resources when the directive instance is no longer in use.
+To prevent memory leaks, async directives should unsubscribe or dispose of resources when the directive instance is no longer in use.
 For this purpose,

 disconnected(): Called when a directive is no longer in use.
-Directive instances are disconnected when the value of a given expression no longer resolves to the same directive, or if the subtree the directive was contained in was removed from the DOM.
+Directive instances are disconnected in three cases:

 reconnected()callback should always be implemented alongside

 disconnected(), in order to restore a disconnected directive back to its working state.